 The electoral services team is also responsible for compiling the electoral register and making sure people are entitled to register to vote.

-You can contact the electoral services team by email email@example.com or phone us on 01730 234370.
+You can contact the electoral services team by email on firstname.lastname@example.org or phone on 01730 234370.

 The team organise many elections, and deal with nominations, postal votes, staffing etc.